-1. The Accelerated (ABSN) option is designed for the adult learner with an undergraduate degree or graduate degree in another field of study or for the student who has earned a minimum of 60 hours in a non-nursing field who wishes to pursue a career in professional nursing.
-Students must have a cumulative GPA of 3.0 or higher and no licensure in nursing.
-This rapid-paced, rigorous, and high-quality program is delivered over 16 month and begins in the spring semester each year.
-Instruction is intense with courses offered full-time.
+1. The Accelerated (ABSN) option is designed for the student who has an undergraduate or graduate degree in another field of study or who is 23 years of age and has earned a minimum of 63 hours of prerequisite courses.
+Students must have a cumulative GPA of 3.0 or higher on the last 60 hours in the undergraduate degree.
+This program begins in the spring semester each year.